 First, let’s highlight the cells that we need to unlock.
 In this case, we will highlight the input cells “CurrentSales,” “SalesGrowthPercent,” and “GrossMargin” in blue font to indicate they are input cells.
 In fact, blue fonts are commonly used to mark input cells.

 Finally, we will now lock the entire worksheet after unlocking our input cells.
 In order to lock the worksheet, we will press the “Review” ribbon and then click on the “Protect Sheet” function.
-In this example, we will leave all the default settings and not use a password as it is optional.
+In this example, we will leave all the default settings and not use a password, as doing so is optional.

-When we click OK, we will now see that all cells are locked and unable to change, except for the three input cells that we’ve unlocked prior to protecting the worksheet.
+When we click OK, we will now see that all cells are locked and unable to be changed, except for the three input cells that we unlocked prior to protecting the worksheet.

 Here are the step-by-step instructions to group cells: